inuitcss/getting-started/README.md

 Kit]((https://github.com/inuitcss/starter-kit)) comes in at 1KB, gzipped), and can be scaled as much or as little as you need.

-inuitcss provides a solid architectural foundation upon which you can build and size or style of website or app. inuitcss has been used on single-page marketing sites, medium-sized blogs, to full products for the likes of the NHS. inuitcss is what you make of it—it helps you get started, and then gets out of your way.
+inuitcss provides a solid architectural foundation upon which you can build any size or style of website or app. inuitcss has been used on single-page marketing sites, medium-sized blogs, to full products for the likes of the NHS. inuitcss is what you make of it—it helps you get started, and then gets out of your way.